inzk0518/tp/docs/DeveloperGuide.md

 It utilises `ArgumentTokenizer` to split the input string based on defined prefixes (`PREFIX_NAME`, `PREFIX_PHONE`, etc) The UUID is also validated and parsed.

-The parser creates an `EditPersonDescriptor` object that stores the newly edited fields.
+The parser creates an `EditContactDescriptor` object that stores the newly edited fields.

 Validation done:
 - Same validation done as `addcontact`
 - At least one field must be edited
-- New person must not already be in the address book
+- New contact must not already be in the address book

 ##### Execution
-The `EditContactCommand` executes by finding the target person based on their UUID, creating an edited `Person` object and updating the person in the address book with the new details.
+The `EditContactCommand` executes by finding the target contact based on their UUID, creating an edited `Contact` object and updating the contact in the address book with the new details.

 #### <u>Filter Contact Command</u> (`filtercontact`)
 The `filtercontact` command filters the contacts in the address book based on the criteria given.